gvanem/Dump1090/README.md

   It will present live traffic to the Web-browser and console:
   **![interactive output](dump1090-win-1.png)**

-In interactive mode it is possible to have a less information dense but more *arcade style* output, where the screen is refreshed up to 4 times a second displaying all the recently seen aircrafts with some additional information such as altitude and flight number, extracted from the received Mode S packets.
+In this interactive mode there is a more compact output.
+Where the screen is refreshed up to 4 times per second displaying all the recently seen aircrafts with some additional information such as flight number, altitude, speed, heading and position.
+All items extracted from the received *Mode S* packets.
+Except the above *RSSI*, *Msgs* and last *Seen*.

 ## Using files as source of data